Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 1. Open the **StoreManagerController** class.
 To do this, expand the **Controllers** folder and double-click **StoreManagerController.cs**.
 1. Add the following directive to **MvcMusicStore.ViewModels**.

-	(Code Snippet - _ASP.NET MVC 4 Helpers and Forms and Validation - Ex3 using MvcMusicStore.ViewModels_ - CSharp)
+	(Code Snippet - _ASP.NET MVC 4 Helpers and Forms and Validation - Ex3 using MvcMusicStore.ViewModels_)

 	<!-- mark:2 -->
 	````C#